Johnny Giles: Retirement

 Giles resides in the Harborne area of the city of Birmingham in England.
-He has played golf for many years, and at one time, played off a handicap of five, but with his advancing age his handicap has risen to 12, "a bad 12" he claims.
-To coincide with his 70th birthday, Giles compiled a first-ever autobiography chronicling his life in and outside of football which was released in November 2010.
-In 2010, his autobiography, titled A Football Man, became the best selling book in the Republic of Ireland.
-In it, he claims to be an admirer of cricket where he attended the occasional game in his spare time as a footballer.
+He has played golf for many years, and at one time, played off a handicap of five, but with his advancing age his handicap has risen to 12 - "a bad 12", he claims.
+To coincide with his 70th birthday in 2010, Giles wrote an autobiography chronicling his life both in and outside football, which was released in November 2010.
+Titled A Football Man, it became the best-selling book in the Republic of Ireland.
+In it, he says he is an admirer of cricket, attending the occasional game in his spare time as a footballer.

 Media portrayals and successful legal action

 Giles was portrayed by actor Peter McDonald in the 2009 film The Damned United, which centred on Brian Clough's ill-fated 44-day spell as Leeds United manager in 1974.
-Giles successfully sued the author of the book, David Peace, who printed the work in 2006, from which the film was made.
-He said of Peace: "His book was outrageous.
+Giles successfully sued David Peace, author of the 2006 book on which the film was based.
+Giles said of Peace: "His book was outrageous.
 I'm portrayed as the scheming leprechaun.
 He [Peace] had me in conversations with Clough that never happened.
 It made Clough out to be a wild man whereas he wasn't drinking then.
 I didn't get on with him but I found him highly intelligent.
-Peace said the novel was fiction based on fact, trouble is, people assume it's the official version.
+Peace said the novel was fiction based on fact, adding "trouble is, people assume it's the official version.
 The movie was a misinterpretation of the misinterpretation that was the book!"

 In another interview in relation to his taking court action, Giles said: "I took my stand because I was the only one alive who could do anything about it.
 The Clough family had no comeback.
 They couldn't do anything as Brian was dead, that was a huge influence (on taking the legal action)."

 As part of the settlement in the 2008 High Court dispute, the publisher of the book, Faber and Faber, was ordered to remove from any future editions the references perceived by Giles as damaging and untrue.

 Family

 In 1966, Giles married Anne, sister of Irish Olympic sprinter Paul Dolan, with whom he had four sons and two daughters.
 Two of his sons, Michael and Chris, played for Shamrock Rovers; Michael from 1981 to 1983 and Chris from 1993 to 1995.
 Giles' father, Christy Giles, played for Bohemians in the 1920s and won a league title in his first season at Dalymount Park.
-His uncle Chris Giles also played for Ireland.
-Giles is a brother-in-law of Nobby Stiles, his former Manchester United team-mate, who married into the Giles family.
-His uncle Matt managed Transport to FAI Cup success in 1950.
+His uncle, Chris Giles, also played for Ireland.
+Giles was a brother-in-law of the late Nobby Stiles, his former Manchester United team-mate, who married into the Giles family.
+Giles' uncle Matt managed Transport to FAI Cup success in 1950.